-Actuarial valuations are carried out every three years on behalf of the Management Committee, acting as Trustee of the Scheme, by a qualified independent actuary.
-The actuarial assumptions underlying the funding valuation are different to those adopted under FRS102.
+Actuarial valuations are carried out every three years on behalf of the Management Committee, acting as the Trustee of the Scheme, by a qualified independent actuary.
+The actuarial assumptions underlying the actuarial valuation are different to those adopted under FRS102.

 The last such actuarial valuation was as at 31 March 2020.
-This showed that the plan's assets were insufficient to cover the liabilities on the funding basis.
+This showed that the assets were insufficient to cover the liabilities on the funding basis.
 A Recovery Plan has been agreed with the College, which commits the College to paying contributions to fund the shortfall.

-These deficit reduction contributions are incorporated into the plan's Schedule of Contributions dated 28 June 2021 and are as follows:
+These deficit reduction contributions are incorporated into the Schedule of contributions dated 21 May 2021 and are as follows: